Thraka/SadConsoleEditor/README.md

 # SadConsoleEditor
-An editor for creating consoles used by SadConsole
+An editor for creating consoles and animations used by SadConsole.

-f